Frequency-redshift relation of the Cosmic Microwave Background: - T-z relation and - v-z relation in SU(2) SU(2)CMB : Theoretical basis

-In any case, $T(z=0)$ is excluded to be {\sl larger} than $T_{\rm c}$.
-This can be seen as follows: There is another contribution to the excess in line temperatures at low frequencies from the fact that the frequency of waves (populating the deep Rayleigh-Jeans spectrum up to const/$T^2$) and the frequency of photons (starting to represent the spectrum for frequencies larger than const/$T^2$) redshift differently.
+In Section\,\ref{TRRCMB}, we reviewed why $T(z=0) \lesssim T_{\rm c}$.
+We now argue why $T(z=0)$ is excluded to be {\sl larger} than $T_{\rm c}$: There is another contribution to the excess in line temperatures at low frequencies from the fact that the frequency of waves (populating the deep Rayleigh-Jeans spectrum up to const/$T^2$) and the frequency of photons (starting to represent the spectrum for frequencies larger than const/$T^2$) redshift differently.
 On the other hand, baseline temperature $T(z)$ redshifts like the frequency of photons.
 That is, wavelike modes redshift as $\nu(z)=(1+z)\nu(z=0)$ while temperature (photon frequency) redshifts weaker than that like $T(z)=S(z)(z+1)T(z=0)$ with a numerically known function $S(z)<1$ of negative slope $\frac{dS(z)}{dz}\sim -1$ for $z\ll 1$, see Fig.\,\ref{Fig-1}.
 This {\sl also} contributes to an increase of line temperature at low frequencies compared to the Rayleigh-Jeans law since low frequencies are redshifted as usual but baseline temperature redshifts slower when lowering $z$ in the vicinity of $z=0$, see Fig.\,\ref{Fig-2} and Eq.\,(\ref{riseT}).
-Observationally \cite{Fixsen:2009xn}, the onset of this effect could be visible at $\nu\sim$\,1\,GHz which implies the wavelengths of low-frequency waves to be larger than 30\,cm, in turn, implying a critical temperature lower than 11.6\,K \cite{2016tqym.book.....H}.
-For the differential evolution of baseline temperature, we have \eqb dT=T(z=0)\left(\frac{dS(z)}{dz}(1+z)+S(z)\right)\,dz\,. \eqe Since the present CMB’s line temperature rises steeply with a spectral index of $-2.6$ when lowering the frequency, see \cite{Fixsen:2009xn} and references on ground based radio-observations therein, the effect of Eq.\,(\ref{riseT}), which, modulo a mild stacking of low frequencies, is frequency independent for $\nu<\mbox{const}/T^2$, does not explain these large and variable line temperatures.
+Observationally \citep{Fixsen:2009xn}, the onset of this effect could be visible at $\nu\sim$\,1\,GHz which implies the wavelengths of low-frequency waves to be larger than 30\,cm, in turn, implying a critical temperature lower than 11.6\,K \citep{2016tqym.book.....H}.
+For the differential evolution of baseline temperature, we have \eqb dT=T(z=0)\left(\frac{dS(z)}{dz}(1+z)+S(z)\right)\,dz\,. \eqe Since the present CMB’s line temperature rises steeply with a spectral index of $-2.6$ when lowering the frequency \citep{Fixsen:2009xn,Dowell:2018mdb} the effect of Eq.\,(\ref{riseT}), which, modulo a mild stacking of low frequencies, is frequency independent for $\nu<\mbox{const}/T^2$, does not explain these large and variable line temperatures.
 Thus, we are again led to set $T(z=0)\sim T_{\rm c}$ to explain the observed steep rise in terms of wave evanescence (thermal Meissner mass).
-Therefore, the tuning $T(z=0)\sim T_{\rm c}$ is entirely explained by observation and does not require any ad hoc parameter coincidence.
+Therefore, the tuning $T(z=0)\sim T_{\rm c}$ is entirely explained by observation and does not require any ad hoc parameter coincidence.\\